 Please consider helping by volunteering or donating.
 Explore ways you can help by clicking the needs below.

 Give today to the Refugee Relief Fund at Rhode Island Foundation, to support basic needs of children and adults arriving in Rhode Island as a result of the humanitarian crisis in Afghanistan.

 Help Refugee families feel at home.

 We count on the support of Rhode Islanders to help build welcoming homes for Refugees.
-Please visit our forms to donate furniture, household items, and clothing to help furnish homes for Afghan Families.
+Please learn more about donating household items and clothing to help furnish homes for Afghan Families.

 Beyond donations or housing, there are many ways you can volunteer to help.

 Rental opportunities are needed to house individuals and families.